arthai-marketplace

 docker compose -f ~/.arthai/docker-compose.yml up -d

-Never run docker compose down -v — the -v flag drops the data volume and erases every session, score, and pattern.
+Never run docker compose down -v unless you intentionally want to wipe all trace data (e.g. the uninstall path) — the -v flag drops the data volume and erases every session, score, and pattern.
 Plain down (without -v) is safe; it just stops the containers.

-See Step 8f: Updating Arth Intelligence for the full picture (skill updates, compose-file updates, opt-out of auto-updates).
+See Step 7h: Updating Arth Intelligence for the full picture (skill updates, compose-file updates, opt-out of auto-updates).

 Q: Which bundle should I start with?
-Start with forge — it covers the core development workflow (planning, implementing, QA, PRs).
-Add more bundles as needed.
+Start with prime — the everything bundle (it’s what the Quick Start installs).
+If you want a smaller footprint, forge covers the core development workflow (planning, implementing, QA, PRs); add more bundles as needed.

 Q: Can I install multiple bundles?
 Yes.
 Bundles compose without conflicts.

 Q: Can I override plugin behavior?
 Yes.
-Any plugin-provided file can be overridden by replacing the symlink with a regular file.
+Project-local files in .claude/agents/ and .claude/skills/ take precedence over plugin-provided ones of the same name.
 See Configuration for details.

 Q: CLAUDE.md not created after install Restart Claude Code — the setup hook fires on session start, not on install.